AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-anonymous-communications-using-tor/README.md

 Tor *Browser*, on the other hand, is simply a modification of the Mozilla [Firefox](https://www.mozilla.org/en-US/firefox/new/) browser, which has been modified by the Tor Project and distributed for Tor users with users' privacy and security as the main focus.
 While users may run their own Tor process (this is often called a "system Tor") separately, The Tor Browser also comes bundled with Tor, which means that when users run the Tor Browser, a Tor process connected to the Browser begins as well, allowing the user to easily utilize the Tor network simply by activating Tor Browser.

-### Connecting to the Tor network using Tor Browser

 With Tor Browser open and running, and its Tor process running, you've just begun the process of making a Tor connection!

 Now, we need to make a connection to someplace else on the Internet.
 Our connection will be most comprehensible if we have a clear net (normal) Internet connection to compare it to.